kks32/phd-thesis-template/README.md

 ### _W4_: I get LaTeX Warning: Unused global option(s):[something].

 You are trying to load an option that is not supported in the PhDThesisClass and the Book Class.
 Are you sure you are using the right option? check you spelling!

+### _W5_: I get I'm skipping whatever remains of this command line 28 of file thesis.aux \@input{Chapter1/chapter1.aux}

+If you are generating a separate abstract for your thesis submission, ignore this warning and good luck with your submission.
+If you are compiling your thesis and see this warning, please change your environment in abstract.tex file to abstract and make sure \includeonly command is commented before the begin{document} environment in thesis.tex file

 --------------------------------------------------------------------------------